 Plant care: Check the soil’s moisture every other day, and keep it damp.

 Toxic to animals: Even though it has a friendly name, mums are toxic to both cats and dogs.

-These air-purifying plants are ideal for people who want to spend more time with their plant.
+These plants are ideal for people who want to spend more time with their plants.
 All of them require fertilizer once a month, as well as extra care like misting or repotting.

 Bamboo palms (Chamaedorea seifrizii)